About Penang

 Budget-Friendly Options

-1. Ryokan Muntri Boutique Hostel - Located in the heart of George Town, this hostel offers affordable dormitory and private rooms, free breakfast, and a cozy communal area.
+Ryokan Muntri Boutique Hostel: Located in George Town, this budget-friendly hostel offers clean dormitory rooms, a cozy communal area, and a central location near popular street food stalls and attractions.

 Mid-Range Hotels